nimwegenLab/cellstates/README.md

 ## Installation

-Installation of the cellstate python package can simply be done by going in the package folder and running

-If you want to use cellstates from within the folder (for example to use run_cellstates.py), run `python setup.py build_ext --inplace`
+If you want to use cellstates from within the folder (for example to use run_cellstates.py), run

+`python setup.py build_ext --inplace`

-If you want to import the cellstates python module elsewhere, run `python setup.py build_ext`
+If you want to import the cellstates python module elsewhere, run

+`python setup.py build_ext`

 Finally, install with

 `python setup.py install`

 ### Requirements